Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives.
-No mention of when not to use it or what other tools might be more appropriate for different history queries.
+No explicit guidance on when to use this tool versus alternatives.
+The description does not mention prerequisites, when not to use it, or scenarios where other history tools would be more appropriate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.